 What Can You Do?

-If you would prefer to donate directly to the New York Abortion Access Fund (NYAAF), you can support their spring efforts. https://www.nyaaf.org/
+You can also donate directly to the New York Abortion Access Fund (NYAAF).

 It is also important to engage in discussions about abortion, and to use the word abortion in conversation.
 One reason the right to an abortion is being taken away is because anti-abortion activists have been so successful in stigmatizing abortion, which results in even those who support abortion being afraid to talk about it.